kbackowski/dotfiles/README.md

 * feh - for image preview
 * pcmanfm - file manager
 * xbacklight - for controlling screen brightness
+* xclip - for clipboard to make it work with Visual Studio Code extensions

 # Other